venkatachalamlab/ZephIR/docs/Guide-ZephIR.md

   > If you already have annotations created with another software, prepare your annotations and edit /utils/getters.py to make sure ZephIR can load your annotations properly.

 6. Run: `zephir --dataset=. [--options]` to track your keypoints.
 See [this guide](https://github.com/venkatachalamlab/ZephIR/blob/main/docs/Guide-parameters.md) for details on all CLI options and [this doc](https://github.com/venkatachalamlab/ZephIR/blob/main/docs/examples.md) for examples on how the parameters might affect your results.
   > *TIP*: If your dataset is particularly challenging and long, you can first test and optimize your parameter choices on a small subset of frames.
-You can either do this by editing `shape_t` your metadata to limit the scope, or using the CLI option `t_ignore` to exclude ranges of frames.
+You can either do this by editing `shape_t` your metadata to limit the scope, using the CLI option `t_track` to specify a short list of frames, or using the CLI option `t_ignore` to exclude ranges of frames.

 7. Check your results with annotated.mp4, which is a movie of the tracked data overlayed with the tracking results.